AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/cli/install-trunk.md

----
-description: Detailed install instructions for the Trunk CLI
----

 # Install Trunk

+Detailed install instructions for the Trunk CLI.

 The below commands install the Trunk Launcher, a bash script that downloads the appropriate Trunk CLI version and runs it.